eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 As oppose to the LSTM cell, the GRU doesn’t have an output gate to control how much of its inner state to expose therefore the entire state is being exposed at each time step.
 </div>
 <div class="Indented">
-Both LSTM and GRU are very common in many recurrent network architectures and achieved great results in many tasks.
+Both LSTM and GRU are very common in many recurrent network architectures and achieve great results in many tasks.
 LSTMs and GRUs can learn dependencies of various lengths which make the network very expressive.
 However, a too expressive network can leads sometimes to overfitting, to prevent that it is common to use some type of regularization, such as Dropout.
 </div>
 <div class="Indented">
 Next post I will discuss the dropout variations that are specific for RNNs.